From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Abstract

-\section{{Abstract}}
+\section{Abstract}

-\textbf{\boldmath{ Understanding how quantum systems transition from integrable to fully chaotic behavior remains a central open problem in physics.
-The Sachdev--Ye--Kitaev (SYK) model provides a paradigmatic framework for studying many-body chaos and holography, yet it captures only the strongly correlated limit, leaving intermediate regimes unexplored.
-Here, we investigate the Yukawa--SYK (YSYK) model, where bosonic fields mediate random fermionic interactions, and demonstrate that it naturally bridges single-particle and many-body chaos.
-Using spectral and dynamical chaos markers, we perform a comprehensive finite-size characterization of the YSYK model.
-We show that the interaction strength acts as a tunable control parameter interpolating between the SYK$_2$ and SYK$_4$ limits, and introduce a framework enabling direct and quantitative comparison with these benchmark models.
-In the intermediate regimes, we uncover distinct dynamical regimes marked by partial ergodicity breaking, prethermalization plateaus, and incomplete scrambling.
-Finally, we propose a feasible optical-cavity implementation of the YSYK model using ultra-cold atoms.
-Our results establish the YSYK model as a unifying platform connecting single-particle and many-body chaos, paving the way for experimental observation of these phenomena. }}
+Understanding how quantum systems evolve from integrable to fully chaotic behavior remains a central open problem in physics.
+In this work, we show that the Yukawa--Sachdev--Ye--Kitaev (YSYK) model is a particularly rich testbed to address this question.
+This model extends the paradigmatic SYK model of many-body chaos and holography by introducing boson-mediated random all-to-all fermionic interactions.
+Using spectral and dynamical chaos markers, we perform a comprehensive numerical characterization tailored to the mesoscopic regime relevant for quantum simulation.
+We show that, at finite size, the YSYK model interpolates between single-particle and many-body chaos, with the interaction strength acting as a tunable control parameter interpolating between SYK$_2$ and SYK$_4$ behavior.
+We introduce a framework enabling direct and quantitative comparison with these benchmark models, and we uncover prethermalization plateaus as well as delayed and incomplete scrambling appearing in an intermediate regime that weakly breaks integrability.
+We further propose a feasible optical-cavity realization of the YSYK model using ultracold atoms, opening the door to studies beyond the capacities of numerical investigations.
+Our results establish the YSYK model as a benchmark platform connecting single-particle and many-body chaos, and they provide a quantitative reference point for future quantum simulations.